h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ![train-set-experiment-page](assets/train-set-experiment-page.jpg)

 *Things to Note:*
+1. Display Name - Type the name for your experiment
-1. Select Target Column - What do you want to predict?
+2. Select Target Column - What do you want to predict?
-2. Dropped Columns - Drop column(s) from your dataset that you don’t want to use in the experiment
+3. Dropped Columns - Drop column(s) from your dataset that you don’t want to use in the experiment
-3. Validation Dataset - Select the dataset you want to validate.
+4. Validation Dataset - Select the dataset you want to validate.
 This set will be used to validate parameters like models, features etc.
-4. Test Dataset - The dataset that will be used to test the model generated from the training dataset.
+5. Test Dataset - The dataset that will be used to test the model generated from the training dataset.
 It is not used during training of the model and results are available at the end of the experiment.
-5. Time Column - Provides a time order(time stamps for observations)
+6. Time Column - Provides a time order(time stamps for observations)

+Name your experiment `Titanic Classification Tutorial.`

 Continuing on with our experiment: